benc-uk/touchmidi-old/README.md

  * The default MIDI output device that will opened is port 0, to change this specify the port on the URL, e.g. `my_file.html?port=4`
  * If you want to have every widget on your page to control a single MIDI channel, which is often the case, this can be added to the URL, e.g. `my_file.html?channel=10`.
 Note.
 When this is set, the channel parameter for all MIDI actions is ignored and the supplied value is used as an override

-Currently dyanmic resizing is not supported - so if you resize the browser window, please hit F5 to reload the page to get the optimal layout

 If there was a problem opening the MIDI port you will be notified with a popup.
 Make sure your MIDI interface is plugged in before opening the browser, and check the port number is correct (also try port=0, 1, 2 etc).

 Simply use your mouse or touchscreen to control the widgets.
 Multi touch is supported so you can control as many parameters as you have fingers!

-**Protip: For the best experience - hit F11 to switch Chrome to fullscreen, then hit F5 to reload.**
+**Tip: For the best experience, hit F11 to switch Chrome to full screen, then hit F5 to reload the page**

+#### Known Issues and Limitations
+ * Currently dynamic resizing is not supported - so if you resize the browser window, please hit F5 to reload the page to get the optimal layout
+ * NRPN is not supported for buttons, too much effort for something that would have little use